 Send David a message explaining your needs and you will receive a response shortly.
 Have you already emailed David or another tutor?
 If so, you have an account!
 Sign in now

 If you select this option, WyzAnt will ask interested tutors to contact you by email if they are able to help.
 A maximum of five different tutors will email you and none of your personal information, including your email address, will be released.

-My name is David, and I teach multiple instruments (Saxophone, flute, guitar, piano) as well as music theory and ear training.
-I have my Bachelor's Degree in Jazz Performance from William Paterson University in New Jersey.
+My name is David, and I teach multiple instruments (Saxophone, flute, guitar, piano) as well as music theory, ear training, and music production through Ableton Live.
+I have a Bachelor's Degree in Jazz Studies from William Paterson University in New Jersey.
 I have been teaching since I was in high school, and I have been learning from my students ever since.

 I have taught students of all age levels and experience levels.
 I look forward to meeting you and joining you in your exploration of music!
 Hello!